 Step 1: Create a Square Account

-However, if you already have a Square account, you can log in to your account from the homepage.
+However, if you already have a Square account, you can log in from the homepage.
 Simply click the “My Account” text at the top right of the page, or hover over it to get the submenu.

 Step 2: Click on the “Items” Tab on Your Main Dashboard